-25 In the models (1), (2), and (4), we include industry dummy variables to control for industry effects.
-To estimate a potential impact of the industry-specific import share on the propensity for using opening clauses and to control simultaneously for residual industry effects, we estimate model (3) with data clustered by industries.
+effect has a positive sign, the estimated coefficient remains insignificant.
+Instead of an effect of the inindustry effects, we estimate model (3) with data clustered by industries.
 Estimating clustered robust standard errors, we allow for correlated firms within the same industry, but require firms to be independent across industries (Rogers 1993 and Cameron/Trivedi 2005).

-industry effects on the propensity for using opening clauses when entering industry dummy variables in all models except (3).
+dustry-specific import competition, we find overall industry effects on the propensity for using opening clauses when entering industry dummy variables in all models except (3).
 Testing for the joint significance of the estimated coefficients by performing a Wald test, the results in model (2) and (4) indicate that differences exist between industries.